Image of bamboo products

 Bamboo is used to make more than just paper products

-Bamboo is a super-versatile crop that’s used to make everything from sustainable toothbrushes to bamboo linen duvet covers, compostable bandaids, flooring, and kitchen utensils — and even bamboo clothing.
+Bamboo is a super-versatile crop that’s used to make everything from sustainable toothbrushes to bamboo cutting boards, compostable bandaids, flooring, and kitchen utensils — and even bamboo clothing.

 Switching to bamboo made goods can be an easy swap to reduce plastic in your home and transition to more sustainable, eco-friendly options.
 Plus, 100-percent bamboo products (like bamboo plates and cutlery) can often be composted, and even partial bamboo products (like toothbrushes) can likely be sent for commercial composting once the non-bamboo portion has been removed.